Get to know your Oakland Public Library

 Bring the Public Library to your school

 We are also happy to visit teacher meetings to discuss how we can work together.
-Invite us to special events and parents' meetings to talk about library service, highlight books children really enjoy, and encourage reading in the home.
+Invite us to special events and parents' meetings to talk about library service, highlight books children enjoy, and encourage reading in the home.

 Working together, public libraries and schools can make a difference in the lives of Oakland's young people.